 - a) Staff must complete all parts of the Accident Report (AR1) form.
-Any member of staff or first aider can complete an AR1 form when an accident/incident, dangerous occurrence, first aid treatment or near miss has taken place; - b) They must then forward the AR1 form immediately to the line manager or HOS/S responsible for the injured party and a copy to the Health & Safety Manager; - c) The line manager or HOS/S must record action statements on AR1 form to prevent recurrence or reduce the risk of recurrence and implement action.
+Any member of staff or first aider can complete an AR1 form when an accident/incident, dangerous occurrence, first aid treatment or near miss has taken place; - b) They must then forward the AR1 form immediately to the line manager or Director / Heads of Department responsible for the injured party and a copy to the Health & Safety Manager; - c) The line manager or Director / Heads of Department or nominated deputy must record action statements on AR1 form to prevent recurrence or reduce the risk of recurrence and implement action.
 Please ensure record of evidence of action i.e. via helpdesk request; email (plus date) or minute, as this is an auditable document.
-Risk assessment review and update should always be an action; - d) If the line manager is not the HOS/S then the AR1 must be forwarded to the HOS/S for authorization and further comment/action if any; - e) AR1 must be held by HOS/S for their records and for follow up of actions; - f) A copy must be sent to Health and Safety Manager for comment & further recommendation if any.
+Risk assessment review and update should always be an action;

+- d) If the line manager is not the Director /Heads of Department then the AR1 must be forwarded to the Director / Heads of Department or nominated deputy for authorization and further comment/action if any; - e) AR1 must be held by Director / Heads of Department or nominated deputy for their records and for follow up of actions; - f) A copy must be sent to Health and Safety Manager for comment & further recommendation if any.